What is the Gangaur festival?

 - On the 16th day, Isar Paravati is taken out in the form of a religious procession.
 Women wear colorful clothes and sing devotional songs in the procession.

-- Then Isar and Paravati are immersed in water bodies.
+- Then, Isar and Paravati are immersed in water bodies.

-Jaipur’s celebrations are world-famous for its fair and royal procession.
+Jaipur’s celebrations are world-famous for their fair and royal procession.
 The Gangaur ki Sawari, or Ride of Gangaur processions, start from Zenana Deodhi of City Palace, where the royal family members worship Shiv and Parvati.

 Then, it ends as a fair near Talkatora, traveling through Tripolia Bazar, Choti Chaupad, and Gangauri Bazar.
 Local artists perform dances in front of the procession.
 Men wearing colorful turbans or Pagdi and ladies wearing traditional Indian dresses from nearby villages also come to witness the carnival.